-It is very common for an alcoholic to have lost their faith in God during their stupor, and some alcoholics were never spiritual before succumbing to the disease, but faith can be a strong tool to assist in recovery for the Christian who has suffered the effects of alcoholism.
+Sobriety through faith is important since it is very common for an alcoholic to have lost their faith in God in their disease.
+Some alcoholics were never spiritual before succumbing to the disease, but faith can be a strong tool to assist in recovery for the Christian who has suffered the effects of alcoholism.
 The fact of the matter is, faith is a part of many treatment plan options, which makes Christian rehab centers especially effective for long-term recovery.
 For obvious reasons spirituality can’t be forced upon anyone, but the alcoholic who already has a relationship with Jesus, or wants one, is already a step ahead in the quest for extended long term recovery.

 Addiction does, by its very nature, leave a person empty of faith and spirituality as it robs the afflicted of proper moral judgment and their ability to recognize God’s beauty in daily life.
 A Christian recovery center recognizes such a fact and not only allows but promotes the ability of the patient to recognize their spirituality and incorporate it as part of the larger plan which includes sobriety.
 Sobriety helps the patient find spiritual understanding, and the spiritual faith, in turn, promotes sobriety, they feed each other and lead to a lasting substantial sense of oneself.